Skip to content

 Frequently Asked Questions for Instructor Program

-A: This is a comprehensive program designed to incorporate all the foundational principles of the K9 Nose Work® methodology to take dogs from the basics of independent hunting development through trial preparedness and beyond.
+It is a comprehensive program designed to incorporate all the foundational principles of the K9 Nose Work® methodology to take dogs from the basics of independent hunting development through trial preparedness and beyond.

 • Résumé or Bio

-• Instructor Evaluations from your students
+• Instructor Evaluations (online form)

 • Training/Hours Log